-Build a list of questions to ask potential financial advisors that assesses how well they would address your needs.
+Build a list of questions to ask potential wealth managers that assesses how well they would address your needs.
 Think about the skills you need to hire; you might be looking for a financial planner, an estate planner, an investment manager, or perhaps somebody who can help you make decisions about a wide variety of investment and financial planning topics.
 Talk to people at a variety of firms, seek referrals from friends and family, and home in on someone with integrity.

-By taking the time to truly get to know your advisor, you can build a trusting relationship — and wealth — that lasts.
+By taking the time to get to know your advisor, you can build a trusting relationship — and wealth — that lasts.

 These individuals generally aren’t ready to work with a professional wealth management firm.
-If you tend to be indecisive or don’t have the time required to follow the markets and become a prudent investor, however, a financial advisor can provide customized guidance rooted in valuable experience and expertise.
+If you tend to be indecisive or don’t have the time required to follow the markets and become a prudent investor, however, a financial advisor can provide customized guidance rooted in valuable experience.
 If you want your investment portfolio screened for social and environmental responsibility, a good financial advisor should be able to help you.

 Your financial goals, risk tolerance, and needs are unique.
 You might be planning for retirement or the sale of a home or business.
 Perhaps you’re in the market for estate planning guidance or access to alternative investment vehicles such as private equity or real estate.
 The key to figuring out how to choose a wealth management firm is to determine your needs and go with the option best suited to address them.

 Your advisor should be a fiduciary who is legally required to act in your best interest as a client.
 A fiduciary’s stringent obligations reflect the serious nature of handling someone else’s wealth.
-These obligations are also reflective of the level of thought high-net-worth investors should put into picking financial advisors who are most qualified to address their needs.
+These obligations are also reflective of the level of thought high net-worth investors should put into picking financial advisors who are most qualified to address their needs.